-MAKING LONG-LASTING PRODUCTS

-How far have you progressed on sustainable product design?
+MAKING LONG-LASTING PRODUCTS How far have you progressed on sustainable product design?

 Sustainability is an integral design principle in P&G today - it is built-in, not bolted on.
 Previously, sustainability and innovation were treated as separate entities, but we have integrated them into one cohesive strategy, known as 'irresistibly superior and sustainable innovation.'
 Our goal is to have 100% of our innovations be irresistibly superior for consumers and represent an improvement on sustainability on any of the four dimensions (climate, waste, water, and nature).
 I would say today we are halfway there.
 I am particularly proud of some of our recent 'irresistibly superior and more sustainable innovation.'
 Gillette and Venus undertook a sustainable packaging upgrade to transition premium refillable razor packs to a plastic-free, recyclable cardboard box made with recycled materials and FSC certified paper.
 This is available in every P&G region globally and it delights consumers with its ease of opening and full recyclability.
-We estimate this packaging change saves the plastic equivalent of more than 85 million water bottles per year.
+We estimate this packaging change saves the plastic equivalent Our goal is to have 100% of our innovations be irresistibly superior for consumers and represent an improvement on sustainability on any of the four dimensions (climate, waste, water, and nature)." of more than 85 million water bottles per year.
 The Ariel performance improvement in cold water is another example.
 By addressing the biggest carbon footprint driver - the temperature of the washing cycle - Ariel is helping consumers reduce their own footprint while getting a superior clean in cold water.
-This is a win-win-win for people, as washing in cold helps clothes stay looking like new longer, for the planet and for our business.
+This is a winwin-win for people, as washing in cold helps clothes stay looking like new longer, for the planet and for our business.